"""Fetch and load sample datasets.

 """Generate a file registry based on the contents of the metadata.

-This includes files containing poses, frames, or entire videos.
+This includes files containing poses, frames, videos, or bounding boxes

 Parameters